reigenatk/rpg-game/bugs.md

 Fix: IDK?
 Is my scriptable object too big?
 This is element #88 so it is rather large but this shouldnt be happening...

 **OK I found the fix** XD so I'm pretty sure it just ran out of memory or something.
 The thing is, it's probably storing the entire audio clips in memory.
 So when I added a 30 sec clip it took up too much memory for that one dictionary.
 The fix is really retarded but I just added another dictionary and now will use this one.
 ANd when that gets full, we do it again... and again.
 What an ass solution lol

+Bug: Scene won't unload on play (which can cascade into tons of other weird errors)

+Fix: Edit->Build Settings->ADD OPEN SCENES!
+Super important.
+Cuz after you add a scene in the folder, it doesn't mean that Unity knows that its part of ur game.
+For all it knows its just a scene that someone else coulda made.

+Fix part 2: Just kidding that didnt fix the issue.
+An example of a strange issue that was solved by simply not having any scenes in the editor at first was- if I keep a scene in the editor, its bounds confiner breaks randomly.
+If I don't keep it in the editor and then press play, bounds confiner works fine.
+Dafuq?

+Bug: Rly weird bug- when transitioning from Day 1 to Day 1 dream, the whole screen would just pause, sometimes even crash unity, inside of `FadeAndSwitchScenes`.
+Luckily I fixed this by just changing it from using a cutscene.stopped thing that I originally used, to just a signal instead.
+Kinda like how we have the wakeUp signal for all the dreams, similarly I used one to go to the Dream state.
+THen it started working again.